nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Viewing statistics for student population: `stats`

-Displays the statistics in terms of percentage of student vaccinated for the specified faculty/school residence or whole of NUS.
+Displays percentage of vaccinated students in the specified faculty/school residence, whole of NUS, or a list of percentages of vaccinated students in every Faculty and School Residence.

 Format: <br>
 `stats FACULTY`